-Type Code Communicative & Technical English L-T-P Credits Marks HS BTBS-T-HS-010 Communicative & Technical English 3-0-0 3 100
+Type Code Communicative & Technical English L-T-P Credits Marks HS BTBS-T-HS-099 Communicative & Technical English 2-0-0 2 100

-Objectives The objectives of this course are to develop the students' communication skills with proficiency in Technical English, to make them aware of the importance of cross-cultural communication, to develop analytical skills to read and comprehend texts, and to help compose effective business messages.
+Objectives The objectives of this course are to develop the students' communication skills with proficiency in Technical English, make them speak with a standard accent, develop analytical skills to read and comprehend texts, and help students compose basic business messages.
 Pre-Requisites Basic knowledge of English grammar and the ability to read and write using the English language.
 Teaching Scheme Regular classroom lectures with the use of PPTs as and when required; sessions are planned to be interactive with focus on improving spoken and written communication skills in English.

-Te eacher's Assessme nt Written A Total
+To eacher's Assessme nt Written A Total

-Quiz Surprise Test(s) Mid-Term End-Term iotai
+Quiz Surprise Test(s) prise Test(s) Assignment(s) Mid-Term End-Term Iotai

 05 05 05 25 60 100